-Review of Directive #4021, Offender Reception/Classification, 3/20/13 - II, B 11, Memo: from Deputy Commissioner for Program Services and PREA Coordinator, 6/18/15, RE: PREA: Inmate Orientation Implementation and Memo: from PREA Coordinator, 4/29/14 RE: Updated Prevention of Sexual Abuse Brochures and observation during the intake process at BHCF confirms that policies are in place and practice confirms inmates are receiving information explaining the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and how to report incidents or suspicions of sexual abuse or sexual harassment when they arrive at the facility during intake.
-The package given at intake included the Inmate Orientation Manual, Revised September 2015 with PREA information on pages 44-45 and a pamphlet "The Prevention of Sexual Abuse in Prison".
+Review of Directive #4021, Offender Reception/Classification, 3/20/13 - II, B 11, Memo: from Deputy Commissioner for Program Services and PREA Coordinator, 6/18/15, RE: PREA: Inmate Orientation Implementation and Memo: from PREA Coordinator, 4/29/14 RE: Updated Prevention of Sexual Abuse Brochures and observation during the intake process at UCF confirms that policies are in place and practice confirms inmates are receiving information explaining the agency's zero-tolerance policy regarding sexual abuse and sexual harassment and how to report incidents or suspicions of sexual abuse or sexual harassment when they arrive at the facility during intake.
+The package given at intake includes the Inmate Orientation Manual, Revised September 2015 with PREA information on pages 44-45 and a pamphlet "The Prevention of Sexual Abuse in Prison".
 Within a week of intake the inmate is given a comprehensive orientation to the agency's PREA zero-tolerance policy per Directive #4027A, Sexual Abuse Prevention & Intervention, Inmate-on-inmate, 8/16/11 - IV A 2 and Memo: from PREA Coordinator, 10/27/14, RE: Reasonable Accommodations PREA Information.
-This orientation is under the excellent direction of the facility's PREA Compliance Manager and includes a video, Ending Sexual Abuse Behind the Walls, available in seven languages and with close captions.
+This orientation is given by audio with headphones since this is a SHU facility.
+Inmates in general population age given orientation including a video Ending Sexual Abuse Behind the Walls, available in seven languages and with close captions.
 The facility provides inmate education in formats accessible to all inmates per Memo: from PREA Coordinator, 4/29/14, RE: Updated Prevention of Sexual Abuse Brochures and Memo: from PREA Coordinator, 10/27/14 RE: Reasonable Accommodations PREA Information and the agency maintains documentation of inmate participation in the education sessions.
-The agency's "catch up" date for inmates in the facility and not previously receiving the PREA orientation was July 20, 2015 and now all inmates at BHCF have received the mandatory PREA training and have completed Form 115.33L showing acknowledgement of receiving and understanding the PREA training.
+The agency's "catch up" date for inmates in the facility and not previously receiving the PREA orientation was August 11, 2015 and now all inmates at UCF have received the mandatory PREA training and have completed Form 115.33L showing acknowledgement of receiving and understanding the PREA training.
+During the inmate interviews three of the 29 interviewed said they had not received the PREA package when they arrived at the facility.
+However, the facility was able to show documentation that they had signed saying they had received the PREA package and they understood the information.

 New York PREA policies, procedures and directives ensure every offender receive a written copy of DOCCS's orientation material during intake assessment and reception both verbal and written about sexual abuse and harassment including the agency's PREA Zero Tolerance standard, prevention/intervention, self-protection, how to report acts or suspicions of sexual abuse, assaults or harassment by offenders or staff to include reporting utilizing the offender PREA "hotline".
 On the day they arrive they are placed on a mandatory PREA orientation list.
-All new inmates to BHCF are required to attend a PREA orientation.
+All new inmates to UCF are required to attend a PREA orientation by headphone or video.
 The new inmate list is checked and the inmate signs a form confirming they have received and understand the PREA training.
-The number of inmates admitted during the last 12 months who were given information at intake was 779 inmates.
-Of the 28 inmates interviewed 100% indicated they received verbal and written PREA information the day they arrived and attended a PREA orientation class within the first week at BHCF.
+The number of inmates admitted during the last 12 months who were given information at intake was 2,282 inmates.
+Of the 29 inmates interviewed 100% indicated, or review of inmate acknowledgement forms confirmed they received verbal and written PREA information the day they arrived and attended a PREA orientation class within the first week at UCF.